rintin-tim/rintin-tim.github.io/README.md

 ## mysslchecker.com

 #### Retrieves and categorises SSL certificate data for a given list of websites.
 The list is stored in the user’s personal Google Drive and accessed via the Google Sheets API.
+Includes configurable email alerts.

 <a href="https://mysslchecker.com/" target="_blank"><img src="my-ssl-checker.png" alt="mysslchecker" width="640"></a>